Learn about the definition of a heatwave and how we classify heatwaves by intensity.

-A heatwave occurs when the maximum and the minimum temperatures are unusually hot over a three-day period at a location.
-This is considered in relation to the local climate and past weather at the location.
+A heatwave is when the maximum and minimum temperatures are unusually hot over 3 days.
+This is compared to the local climate and past weather.

-In heatwaves, hot nights make it harder to recover from the heat of the day and this puts more stress on the body.
+In heatwaves, hot nights make it harder to recover from the heat of the day.
+This puts more stress on the body.

 A run of unusually high night and daytime temperatures can: